-In addition to formally submitting an annual report to the Standing Committee on Priorities and Planning, the government intends to track progress on commitments made in the mandate through a publically available reporting tool.
-This tool, which will be maintained on an ongoing basis, will provide contextual and issue-specific information, and demonstrate the linkages and relationships between the strategic commitments made by government in the mandate, the work of each Committee-of-Cabinet, and the priorities of the 18th Assembly.
+In addition to formally submitting an annual report to the Standing Committee on Priorities and Planning, the government tracks progress on commitments made in the mandate through a publicly available reporting website (www.eia.gov.nt.ca/en/mandates).
+This website, which is maintained on an ongoing basis, provides contextual and issue-specific information, and demonstrates the linkages and relationships between the strategic commitments made by government in the mandate, the work of the government under major themes, and the priorities of the 18th Assembly.
 In this way, the public can track and monitor details on the progress of mandate implementation.